 8. Plaza Mayor

-You obviously need to walk by the Plaza Mayor in Trinidad, the heart of the city, and an incredibly charming spot of historic importance.
+You obviously need to walk by the Plaza Mayor in Trinidad, the heart of the city and an incredibly charming spot of historical importance.

-Cobbled roads that encircle the area, decorative features including lamps posts made from ironwork along with statues of English greyhounds are adorning the plaza.
+Cobbled roads encircle the area, and decorative features, including lamp posts made from ironwork along with statues of English greyhounds, adorn the plaza.

 The buildings around Plaza Mayor date from the 18th and 19th centuries when trade in sugar from the Valley of the Sugar Mills (Valle de Los Ingenios) and the slave trade brought great wealth to the whole area.

 Many buildings surrounding the plaza used to belong to the rich landowners in the city.